DanieleGuicciardi/Unity-Course/README.md

 # EPICODE GAMING COURSE

-Space invaders clone using UNITY.
+A Space invaders-inspired game using Unity.
+*Disclaimer: Only Unity-provided sprites are used*

 ## 2D game development